SamerFrangieh/COMP3005A3Q1/README.md

 # PostgreSQL Python CRUD Application
-This repository contains a simple Python application that demonstrates how to perform CRUD (Create, Read, Update, Delete) operations on a PostgreSQL database using the psycopg2 library.
-It uses a students table as an example to illustrate these operations.
+This repository has a Python application that shows how to perform CRUD operations on a PostgreSQL database using the psycopg2 library.
+It uses a students table as an example and is used for my assignement 3 in comp3005.

 ## Prerequisites
 Before you begin, make sure these are installed: